tanishq-1012/Major-Project/README.md

 - A 20x20 grid world.
 - Food randomly placed in the grid.
 - Ants die if they move outside the grid or run out of energy.

+### Ant
+- Can move in 8 directions.
+- Has limited vision range and directional mask.
+- Decision-making based on a neural network:
+  - 20 input neurons
+  - 2 hidden layers: [20, 12]
+  - 4 output neurons (representing directions)